jpgontarz/Excel-Coffee-Sales-Dashboard/README.md

 ### About This Repository

-This Repository holds all files for the **Excel Project Coffee Sales Dashboard**.
+This Repository holds all files for the **Excel Project: Coffee Sales Dashboard**.

 **Coffee_Sales_Dashboard.xlsx** is the finished project.